Endura

 Barbell Squat Clean Strength Standards Calculator

-For Barbell Squat Clean, Novice starts at 0.63x bodyweight for men and 0.42x for women, while Elite starts at 1.4x bodyweight for men and 1.1x for women.
+Under strict Barbell Squat Clean strength standards, Novice starts around 0.63x bodyweight for men and 0.43x for women, while Elite starts around 1.4x for men and 1.1x for women.

 Understanding Your Barbell Squat Clean Strength Score